 The idea is to trade spaces regularly — this opens collaboration and streamlines sharing of work and communication.
 Employees move around as the creative process evolves, sitting in proximity to the teammates they’re currently partnering with in the strategy, design, copy, or production stage.
 Perez explained why this has been such a successful strategy:

 “The non-traditional desk assignments have been a really good success.
 It’s helped create more chemistry and new relationships — more junior staff are more exposed to senior, and are becoming comfortable approaching leaders with their opinions.

-Creative teams go out and buy $50 of random stuff from a Dollar General store and assign the items across small groups of teams.
-Bi-weekly, the company comes together over Skype and competing teams will have 3 minutes to give their product elevator pitch.
-Judging teammates will raise their hands if they want to hear more (like the Voice), or as Heidi Klum would famously say, “You’re out”.
+Creative teams go out and buy $50 of random stuff from a dollar store and assign the items across small groups of teams.
+Biweekly, the company comes together over Skype and competing teams will have three minutes to give their product elevator pitch.
+Judging teammates will raise their hands if they want to hear more (like NBC's "The Voice"), or as Heidi Klum would famously say, “You’re out.”

 The event has been incredibly well-attended and helped to bond the teams, as well as keep those healthy creative juices flowing.

 While weekly team lunches seem like a great idea, it can be hard to maintain attendance with busy schedules.
-Clare Wylie, Service Operations Manager at Lyra Health shares a concept in place at her past company Better Health – the “Decent” Prize.
+Clare Wylie, Service Operations Manager at Lyra Health shares a practice from her past company, Better Health: the “Decent” Prize.

 Better’s CEO was very supportive and involved, making his own attendance at Thursday lunch a priority, which helped encourage company participation and excitement for the culture initiative.